 The estimates and underlying assumptions are reviewed on an ongoing basis and any changes to the estimates are recognised in the period in which they were revised.
 Any revision affecting future periods is recognised in the periods affected.

-Judgements that have a significant affect on the prospective financial statements and estimates with a significant risk of material adjustment in the next year are discussed in the notes to the financial statements when they occur.
+Judgements that have a significant affect on the prospective financial statements and estimates with a significant risk of material adjustment in the next year are discussed in the notes to the prospective financial statements when they occur.

 Property, plant and equipment and intangible assets' useful lives and residual value The residual value and useful life of property, plant and equipment and intangible assets are reviewed at each balance date.
 Assessing the appropriateness of useful life and residual value estimates requires the Commission to consider a number of factors such as the physical condition, expected period of use of the asset, and expected disposal proceeds from the future sale of the asset.
-An incorrect estimate of the useful life or residual value will impact the depreciation or amortisation expense recognised in the statement of comprehensive income, and the carrying amount of the asset in the prospective statement of financial position.
+An incorrect estimate of the useful life or residual value will impact the depreciation or amortisation expense recognised in the perspective statement of comprehensive income, and the carrying amount of the asset in the perspective statement of financial position.

 The Commission minimises the risk of this estimation by:

-- Performing asset verifications
+- performing asset verifications

-- Revaluing land and buildings
+- revaluing land and buildings

-- Impairment testing
+- impairment testing

-- Asset replacement programs
+- asset replacement programs.